 What is deep brain stimulation?

 Deep brain stimulation (DBS) is an established treatment for people with movement disorders, such as Parkinson’s disease, essential tremor and dystonia whose symptoms cannot be controlled with medications.
-This approach has also been approved by the FDA to reduce seizures in difficult-to-treat epilepsy.
+This approach has also been approved by the FDA to reduce seizures in drug-resistant epilepsy.

 DBS involves implanting electrodes within certain areas of the brain to regulate abnormal impulses or affect certain cells and chemicals within the brain.
 The amount of stimulation in DBS is controlled by a pacemaker-like device placed under the patient’s skin in the upper chest with a wire that travels under the skin and connects this device to the electrodes in the brain.